Overview of x64 Calling Conventions

 Two important differences between x86 and x64 are the 64-bit addressing capability and a flat set of 16 64-bit registers for general use.
 Given the expanded register set, x64 uses the __fastcall calling convention and a RISC-based exception-handling model.
 The __fastcall convention uses registers for the first four arguments and the stack frame to pass additional arguments.

 The following compiler option helps you optimize your application for x64:

 Most structures are aligned to their natural alignment.
-The primary exceptions are the stack pointer and malloc or alloca memory, which are aligned to 16 byte, in order to aid performance.
-Alignment above 16 bytes must be done manually, but since 16 bytes is a common alignment size for XMM operations, this should suffice for most code.
+The primary exceptions are the stack pointer and malloc or alloca memory, which are aligned to 16 bytes in order to aid performance.
+Alignment above 16 bytes must be done manually, but since 16 bytes is a common alignment size for XMM operations, this should work for most code.
 For more information about structure layout and alignment see Types and Storage.
 For information about the stack layout, see Stack Usage.